MShtjefni/Data-Mining/README.md

 The second project consists (among other things) of a time series analysis of the San Francisco homicide rate throughout the 80s and 90s.

 Both projects were writen in Python using the Jupyter web framework.
+The file extensions are ".ipynb".
 I have also included the reports for both projects, detailing the steps followed for every obtained result.